-This site has been on the web since June 28, 1998.
+Our coverage of the Northern California divisional tournament launched on June 28, 1998.
 Click to contact the webmaster with any comments or questions about this page.

-Thanks to Al Bryce of Roseville West Little League in California for his collaboration on the Northern California section of the Unpage web site.
+Thanks to the late Al Bryce from Roseville, California, for his collaboration on the Northern California section of the Unpage web site.

 Northern California's champion is currently decided in a divisional tournament that brings together the winners of seven sectional tournaments.
-Northern California originally was divided into four sections, and grew to five in 1985 and six in 1992.
-Today, there are seven sections in Northern California.
+Northern California originally was divided into four sections, and grew to five in 1985 and six in 1992 before its current configuration was established in 2012.
 The structure of these sections has changed constantly over time, with various districts being grouped into different sections as the number of districts in the division has grown.

-The Northern California champions advance to the West Region tournament in San Bernardino, California.
-The West Region champion then advances to the Little League World Series in South Williamsport, Pennsylvania.
+The Northern California champions advance to the West Region tournament, which is held in San Bernardino, California, each August.
+The West Region tournament champion then advances to the Little League World Series.

 Click to view a timeline showing the evolution of the California Little League tournament structure.